Vivean Gray: Neighbours

-In 1986, Gray was cast for three weeks in the role of "Nell" Mangel, better known as Mrs Mangel in the soap opera Neighbours.
+In 1986, Gray was cast for three weeks in the role of busybody "Nell" Mangel, better known as Mrs Mangel in the soap opera Neighbours.
 However, the character proved so popular that she remained on the show until 1988, appearing in 292 episodes.
 The character was known for her constant feuding with Madge Bishop, played by Anne Charleston, and vying for the affections of Harold Bishop, played by Ian Smith.
 Gray left the role after receiving abuse from fans who disliked the character, with producers relocating Mangel to St. Albans, with a retired dentist, to live a happy retirement.
 This was Gray's last acting role and she retired, returning to her native land and settling in Shoreham-by-Sea, West Sussex.
 In the soap’s later years, Gray still had an onscreen presence as the painting of Mrs Mangel was put back on display in the character’s home.
 For the show’s final weeks in 2022, old scenes and photos included Gray as Nell.
 In the UK, the last three episodes, which contained Gray in a flashback, aired on the 6th anniversary of her death (29 July 2022).